RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Included collections** - Select from which collections (or tags) from your store the slot should display the products.
 Slots show the most voted products from a collection that's linked to the slot.

 - **Excluded collections** - Select from which collections (or tags) from your store the slot should never display the products.
 Slots show the most voted products from a collection that's linked to the slot.
-If a producrt recevied votes in the quiz but is part of the excluded collection, the slot will not show that product.
+If a product received votes in the quiz but is part of the excluded collection, the slot will not show that product.

 **Slot ID** - Displays the current slot ID.